The First Year

 Doctoral programme - admissions

 With the exemption request you will need to send in several certified documents concerning your previous education.
 You might not have certified copies of all your university diplomas or you might want to hold on to the one set you have.
 In that case it is also possible to go to the office of the Doctorate Board in person and show your original diploma's there.
+If you have any questions about this, please contact the ILLC PhD office.

 Do this well in advance, if possible before your stay at the ILLC!